ImChet/ChetBot/README.md

 ##### 3
 Description of command

-## Steps needed to get ChetBot up and running
+## Get ChetBot up and running

 ### Python Packages in use

-##### Go to the directory where your ChetBot files have been downloaded or cloned, and in the terminal run the following:
+##### Go to the directory where your files have been downloaded or cloned, and in the terminal run the following:

 * [discord.py](https://discordpy.readthedocs.io/en/stable/intro.html#installing): `py -3 -m pip install -U discord.py`
 * [discord.py voice](https://discordpy.readthedocs.io/en/stable/intro.html#installing): `py -m pip install -U discord.py[voice]`